usds/website-staging/_news-and-blog/2024-06-18-improving-the-parenthood-journey-through-peer-support.md

 _This blog is part of a series highlighting our work on the_ [_Having a Child and Early Childhood Life Experience_](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood/){:target="_blank"}, one of five “life experience” projects under the President’s Executive Order on Improving Customer Experience.
 You can read the previous entries on the [_U.S.
 Digital Service blog_](https://www.usds.gov/news-and-blog).

-Active listening is a simple act that, for moms, can make all the difference.&#x20;
+Active listening is a simple act that, for moms, can make all the difference.

 In the summer of 2023, the U.S. Digital Service (USDS), our partners at the Health Resources and Services Administration (HRSA), and six community-based organizations in [HRSA’s Healthy Start program](https://mchb.hrsa.gov/programs-impact/healthy-start){:target="_blank"} launched a pilot service for moms—[Alumni Peer Navigator](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood/){:target="_blank"} (APN).
 This program was designed to help moms access social-emotional support, federal programs, and community resources.
-With mental health conditions comprising [the leading cause of maternal mortality in the United States](https://www.cdc.gov/media/releases/2022/p0919-pregnancy-related-deaths.html){:target="_blank"}, interventions that increase social connection and support are more crucial than ever.&#x20;
+With mental health conditions comprising [the leading cause of maternal mortality in the United States](https://www.cdc.gov/media/releases/2022/p0919-pregnancy-related-deaths.html){:target="_blank"}, interventions that increase social connection and support are more crucial than ever.

 <blockquote class="pullquote" markdown="1">
 For some people, you could be the only opportunity to get a meal, a warm voice, shelter, diapers for their baby.
 Everyone has their story.